 What is a Loss Adjuster?

-Insurance companies will try to minimum settlement to policyholders – they do not help you claim.
-In contentious situations, or ones in which the insurance company believe they have a justification for paying below the amount being claimed, they will appoint a loss adjuster to carry out an investigation.
+Insurance companies will try to pay the minimum settlement to policyholders – they do not help you make a claim.
+In contentious situations, or ones in which the insurer believe they have a justification for paying below the amount being claimed, they will appoint a loss adjuster to carry out an investigation.

 What does a Loss Adjuster do?

-A loss adjuster will investigate the cause of the claim and determine whether or not it was covered by your insurance policy.
+An insurance company’s loss adjuster will investigate the cause of the claim and determine whether or not it was covered by your insurance policy.
 The loss adjuster may visit the site of the loss to assess the damage, take photos and gather evidence.
-Based on the loss adjuster’s observations they will prepare a report for the insurance company detailing their findings.
+Based on their observations, the loss adjuster will prepare a report for the insurance company detailing their findings.

 Loss adjusters’ conduct is regulated by the CILA (Chartered Institute of Loss Adjusters).

 When you are making an insurance claim, it is important that you as the policyholder have someone fighting your side too.
 You need to have someone who is representing your interests and maximising your entitlement.
 This is where a loss assessor is necessary.

 What is a Loss Assessor?

-A loss assessor is appointed by the policyholder manage the insurance claim on their behalf.
-Loss assessors will help with all aspects of the insurance claim, from securing interim payments, filling out paperwork to meeting and negotiating with the insurance company’s loss adjusters.
+An independent loss assessor is appointed by the policyholder to manage an insurance claim on their behalf.
+Insurance loss assessors will help with all aspects of the claim, from securing interim payments, to filling out paperwork to meeting and negotiating with the insurance company’s loss adjusters.

-They are specialists at negotiations and are well versed in the terms and conditions of insurance policies.
+Insurance assessors are specialists at negotiations and are well versed in the terms and conditions of insurance policies.
 They also have extensive experience of how insurance companies process claims and can give you expert claims advice to increase your chances of securing the maximum settlement.

 In the process of an insurance claim, the loss assessor is the only party that has your interests at heart.
 As their fees are paid as a percentage of your final claim, it is in their interests to secure you the best settlement possible for your claim.

-Loss assessors are authorised by the FCA (Financial Conduct Authority).
+Loss assessors are authorised and regulated by the FCA (Financial Conduct Authority)‘s codes of conduct.

 When Should I Appoint a Loss Assessor?